nic2159048/Section10-MazeGUIOutput-Start/README.md

 # Section2-ExhaustiveSearch-WriteUp

 ## Introduction
-Today's section will be an introduction to the algorithmic pattern of exhaustive search and will help prepare you for PA3.
-The first part of the section will be to generate all of the binary numbers for an n-bit number, in ascending order.
+Today's section will be an introduction to the algorithmic structure of exhaustive search and will help prepare you for PA3.
+The first part of the section will be to generate all of the binary numbers for an N-bit number, in ascending order.
-The second part of the section will be to generate all of the possible bowling scores for a game with only three frames, treating the third frame as the tenth frame is typically treated.This section will also reinforce your skills relating to arrays.
+The second part of the section will be to generate all of the possible dice roll combinations for a six sided dice.
+This section will also reinforce your skills relating to arrays and recursion.

-Exhaustive search is where every possible solution is iterated over, here is a link to the assigned reading assignment relative to exhaustive search: ???
+Exhaustive search is where every possible solution is iterated over.
+This is also known as the brute force approach.
+In many cases, exhaustive search is the simplest solution to think of, but it is usually an inefficient solution.
+Throughout the semester we will introduce you to different search algorithms so you will be able to see for yourself.
-//TODO: Is there a reading assignment?

-We encourage paired programming during section, so please work through the section activity with the student sitting next to you.
+Reminder: We encourage paired programming during section, so please work through the section activity with the student sitting next to you.
 Remember, in section you can share code.
 For programming assignments you cannot.

 ## Setup
 Go to the course webpage, click resources, and then click on the Section 2 URL.
-It will be the URL for accepting the github classroom assignment for Section 1.
+It will be the URL for accepting the github classroom assignment for Section 2.

 Then you need to edit your .travis.yml file in your section2 repository on github, and then clone and import the Section 2 gitrepo.